couchbase/sync_gateway/README.md

 The contents of a revision document are simply the contents of that revision.
 For maximum reuse, the `_id` and `_rev` properties are not included, although `_deleted` and `_attachments` are.

 Note that revisions are a content-addressable store, in that the document key is derived from the contents.
 This allows revisions with the same contents to be stored only once, saving space.
 This is especially important for use cases like Syncpoint, where a document may be replicated into large numbers of databases.
 As long as all the databases are in the same bucket, each revision of the document will only be stored once.
+However, an explicit garbage collection is required to locate and delete revisions that are no longer referred to by any document.

 ### Attachment